-Course Code: 8700 Contact: Miss Holmes Exam/Controlled Assessment: 100% Exam AQA
+Course Code: 8700 Contact: Mrs Morgan-Jones Exam/Controlled Assessment: 100% Exam

 The skills of reading, writing and speaking and listening are of vital importance in many areas, both in the daily world and the world of imagination.
-These skills are essential in many careers and they underpin successful study at all levels.
+These skills are essential in many careers, and they underpin successful study at all levels.

 Pupils will be assessed across two examination papers, each with a reading and writing component.
-The assessment of writing skills will account for 50% of the overall GCSE and will focus on both fiction and non-fiction based writing styles.
-Pupils shall enhance their creative imaginations as they craft works of narrative and descriptive writing.

-Further to this, pupils will explore their own views and opinions through the construction of non-fiction writing, such as writing to persuade and argue, in various formats such as letters, articles and speeches.
-The assessment of reading skills will also account for 50% of the overall GCSE.
-Pupils will develop their analytical skills through the course as they investigate language, structure and form; they will be provided with a range of stimuli in order to develop their understanding of language approaches, including explicit and implicit reading interpretations.
+The assessment of reading skills will account for 50% of the overall GCSE.
+Pupils will develop their analytical skills throughout the course as they analyse language, structure and form; they will be provided with a range of extracts in order to develop their understanding of language approaches, including explicit and implicit reading interpretations.